The Best Independent Bookstores in Seattle

 9. Children Will Love Brick & Mortar Books

-Brick & Mortar Books is in the center of Redmond town, selling a wide selection of books for everyone.
+Brick & Mortar Books is in the center of Redmond, selling a wide selection of books for everyone.
 However, while you can find a book for just about anyone’s taste at this store, they are famous for their extensive collection of children’s books.

 The Eastside of Seattle lost many bookstores over the last few years, and many thought they would never return.
 However, Dan Ullom opened the Brick & Mortar in 2016 with his wife and two children, who love reading.
 He is a former teacher of fourth and fifth-grade children with a great passion for books.